eclipse-sumo/sumo/docs/web/docs/Tutorials/port.md

 <kbd><img src="../images/tutorialport16.png" width="1000"></kbd>

-If you have a look at the options allowed for the edges, you will see that they have different allowed vClasses.
+If you have a look at the "allow"-parameter for the edges, you will see that they have different allowed vClasses.
 We prefer to have the same allowed vClasses for all edges (trucks, passenger car, pedestrian, delivery, taxi and bus)

 Use the select mode (`S`): Select all roads (except the train tracks).